NAB arrests ex-Excise inspector with Rs330m

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: National Accountability Bureau on Thursday arrested one Khawaja Waseem, former Inspector of Excise & Taxation Department, and seized Rs 330 million from his possession.
+LAHORE: The National Accountability Bureau on Thursday arrested Khawaja Waseem, former Inspector of Excise & Taxation Department, and seized Rs330 million from his possession.

+As per the investigation proceedings conducted against accused Khawaja Waseem, the accused being a public office holder amassed huge assets disproportionate to his known sources of income.